Optum Idaho Behavioral Health Plan- Rights & Responsibilities

 Read below so you are aware of the choices you have when seeking care.

-- You have the right to get health care services in a way that respects your culture.
+• A right to get health care services in a way that respects your culture.
 This includes getting you an interpreter if you do not speak English.

 - Need more information about a treatment.